unknownus3r-osint/Write-Ups/Hacktoria/kanonniers!.md

 ```
 ### Solving:

-1. Downloaded and searched image using google lens, one of the results on the first scroll looked the same
+1. Downloaded and searched image using google lens, one of the results on the first scroll looked the same.

    ![kanon results](https://github.com/user-attachments/assets/8eec58ac-7c0d-47e5-80a3-6da07da85100)